 Element 11 - Education and Public Outreach: Provide for the Education and Public Outreach (EPO) responsibilities of NASA's missions, projects, and programs in alignment with the Strategic Plan for Education.
-This element includes management and coordinated activities, formal education, informal education, public outreach, media support, and website development.
+This element includes management and coordination of activities, formal education, informal education, public outreach, media support, and website development.

-B. INFORMATION TECHNOLOGY AND INSTITUTIONAL INFRASTRUCTURE PROJECT WBS Standard Level 2 Elements (see NPR 7120.7):
+B. INFORMATION TECHNOLOGY AND INSTITUTIONAL INFRASTRUCTURE PROJECT WBS Standard Level 2 Elements (previously found in NPR 7120.7):